-The processor program (firmware) is a set of algorithms developed by RSA "Galileosky", LLC specialists.
+The processor program (firmware) is a set of algorithms developed by Galileosky Ltd specialists.
 Owing to this program, the central processor receives the data from different system units, processes them logically and mathematically and takes decisions for control commands of controller units to be worked out depending on the situation.

-Bootloader is a Terminal's sub-program allowing the main program part being updated.
+Bootloader is a Terminal's sub-program allowing the main program part (hereinafter referred to as Firmware) being updated.
+The firmware can be downloaded from the official site www.7gis.com.